 Air Science Circus: Unlocking Curious Minds project

-The Air Science Circus is ready to tour intermediate and high schools around New Zealand during Terms 2 and 3 of 2019.
+The Air Science Circus will be touring intermediate and high schools around New Zealand during Term 1 of 2020.

 We invite Year 7 to 10 science teachers to participate and have the project visit your class.

 The Air Science Circus is a set of innovative resources that enables students and teachers to conduct a range of structured experiments on air quality in their classrooms, and to devise and share their own experiments.